Solution

 This research employed three complementary thermo-physical characterization techniques to monitor microstructural changes during heat treatment.
 Electrical resistivity tracked the evolution of dissolved silicon in the aluminum matrix.
 Differential scanning calorimetry captured precipitation reactions.
 Impulse excitation testing measured elastic property changes and damping behavior throughout the heat treatment cycle.

-The IET measurements proved particularly valuable, providing non-destructive, real-time feedback on how elastic modulus and internal friction evolved as the microstructure transformed.
+IET provided non-destructive, real-time feedback on how elastic modulus and internal friction evolved as the microstructure transformed.
 This continuous monitoring revealed the characteristic signatures of different precipitation stages and stress relief mechanisms, enabling direct correlation between heat treatment parameters and property outcomes.

 Results